Family Boat Building

 Photo by Karl Schoppe

 Family boatbuilding is grounded in the belief that a family will bond and grow together by completing a grand project together.
-In the past twelve years we have helped sixty families get on the water together and enjoy the experience of a lifetime.
-Participating families will experience the joy and pride of watching a pile of lumber grow into a beautiful and useful boat through their own efforts.
-In the process they will grow as a family while they:
+In the past thirteen years we have helped sixty-six families get on the water together and enjoy the experience of a lifetime.
+Participating families experience the joy and pride of watching a pile of lumber grow into a beautiful and useful boat through their own efforts.
+In the process, they grow as a family while they:

 - develop woodworking and teamwork skills